5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## INSTALLATION
 ### Preparing the config.plist
 Please read the explanations in the following sections carefully and follow the given instructions.
-In order to boot macOS with this EFI successfully, adjustments to the `config.plist` may be necessary according to the used hardware and macOS version you want to use.
+In order to boot macOS with this EFI successfully, adjustments to the `config.plist` may be necessary to adapt the config to the used T530 model and macOS version you want to install/run.

 Open the `config.plist` and do the following: